shakshi-soni/LEXISEARCH-RAG/README.md

 ---
 ## 🙋‍♂️ About the Developer

-Built with ❤️ by **[SHAKSHI SONI]**
+Built with ❤️ by **SHAKSHI SONI**

 I'm a developer passionate about building practical AI applications that solve real-world problems.
-This project explores agentic AI design — where an LLM doesn't just chat, but *acts*, by calling tools, remembering context, and making decisions autonomously.
+This project explores Retrieval-Augmented Generation (RAG) pipeline — specifically, a hybrid RAG system with citation-grounded, confidence-gated generation.
 ---

 📫 **Connect with me:**